2024 United States presidential election: LGBTQ rights

 In the 2020s, conservative politicians in state legislatures introduced a growing number of bills that restrict the rights of LGBTQ people, especially transgender people.
 A strong supporter of LGBTQ rights, Harris denounced legislative attacks on transgender rights in states across the country.
+Exit polls showed that Harris had an 86%-12% advantage over Trump among voters who say that they are gay, lesbian, bisexual or transgender.
+Harris' lead among this group is the largest for a 21st-century Democratic presidential candidate with those reporting to be gay, lesbian, bisexual or transgender (2016–2024) and gay/lesbian/bisexual respondents (2000–2008).
+Exit poll results for the 2012 election are not available.

 Trump promised to roll back policies regarding transgender individuals.
 Harris and Walz campaigned as supporters of LGBTQ+ rights.
 Trump stated he would rescind Biden's Title IX protections "on day one" for transgender students using bathrooms, locker rooms, and pronouns that align with their gender identities.
 Trump stated he would enact a federal law that would recognize only two genders and claimed that being transgender is a concept only recently manufactured by "the radical left".
 Trump previously withdrew Title IX provisions that allowed transgender youth to have access to the bathrooms of their choice, and he attempted to roll-back several transgender-related policies in the Affordable Care Act.
 Trump repeated a false claim that children undergo transgender surgery while at school, without parental knowledge or consent.
 According to Future Forward PAC, a derivative of his campaign's "Kamala is for they/them, President Trump is for you" attack ad (with commentary by Charlamagne tha God spliced in) was one of the most effective of the campaign, shifting the race 2.7 percentage points in favor of Trump after viewers watched it.
 However, findings from an RCT study released by Ground Media/GLAAD said that the ad did not have an impact on who viewers intended to vote for.